chahuja/chahuja.github.io/_includes/cv.md

 I am a final year PhD candidate at the Language Technologies Institute at <b>Carnegie Mellon University</b>.
 I am advised by [Dr. Louis-Philippe Morency (LP)](https://www.cs.cmu.edu/~morency/) in the Multicomp Lab.
 My research focuses on endowing agents and remote avatars with realistic <b>Virtual Presence</b> and <b>Social Intelligence</b> by means of <b>Multimodal Generative Modeling</b>.
-These directions have the potential of making ameaningful impact in communication, collaborations, education and mental health for human-human and human-robot interaction, especially now when a lot of social and work spaces are becoming remote. <br> <br> In the past, I have interned at Facebook Reality Labs on generation of nonverbal behaviours for a communicating avatar.
+These directions have the potential of making a meaningful impact on remote communication, collaborations, education and mental health for human-human and human-robot interaction, especially now when a lot of social and work spaces are gradually moving online. <br> <br> In the past, I have interned at Facebook Reality Labs on generation of nonverbal behaviours for a communicating avatar.
 As an undergraduate researcher at <b>Indian Institute of Technology(IIT), Kanpur</b>, I worked with [Dr. Rajesh Hegde](http://home.iitk.ac.in/~rhegde/) on <b>Spatial Audio</b> and <b>Speaker Diarization</b>, and [Dr. Vinay Namboodiri](https://www.cse.iitk.ac.in/users/vinaypn/) on <b>Video Summarization</b>

 ## <i class="fa fa-chevron-right"></i> News